Main List of Projects

 Autophagy enhances mitochondrial efficiency and removes damaged cells from the body.

-I personally fast 48 hours every week - Monday and Tuesday.
+I personally fast 60 hours every week.

-On the other 5 days of the week I eat mostly meat, fish, eggs, and cheese.
+On the other 4 1/2 days of the week I eat mostly meat, fish, eggs, and cheese.

-Tomatos, berries, 100 percent dark chocolate (zero sugar), pumkin seeds, and leafy greens are the only carbohydrates I consume.
+Tomatos, apples, berries, 100 percent dark chocolate (zero sugar), pumkin seeds, and leafy greens are the only carbohydrates I consume.

 These provide Vitamin C, fiber, minerals, and antioxidants.